isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange failed because of IO timeout.

-This error message indicated that GSS-TKEY exchange failed because of IO timeout.
+This error message indicates that the GSS-TKEY exchange failed because of IO timeout.

 TKEY_EXCHANGE_FAIL_NOT_SIGNED